Indian steel-makers step up exports to Europe

 European demand

-Russia’s invasion of Ukraine has severely hit supplies in the European market.
-Both Russia and Ukraine were major suppliers, with close to 3 - 4 million tonnes of steel supplies coming in per month from each of these countries.
-With the war, there is now a glut of “at least 4-5 million tonnes per month”, which is being met through Indian and Chinese imports.
+Russia’s invasion of Ukraine has severely hit supplies in Europe.
+Both Russia and Ukraine were major suppliers, with close to 3-4 million tonnes of steel supplies per month from each of these countries.
+With the war, there is now a shortage of “at least 4-5 million tonnes per month”, which is being met through Indian and Chinese imports.

 AMNS’s Dhar added that steel production in China has been lower on y-o-y basis impacting supplies, which has further accelerated the price situation in Europe.

-Market sources say an impending lockdown in Tangshan in China–known as the steel city has led to further volatility on steel prices.
-Global Times in a report mentioned that the largest steel-producing city in North China’s Hebei Province, had strict traffic controls and other anti-epidemic measures after new Covid-19 cases were reported there, leaving many steelmakers and related businesses to halt production and evaluate impact.
+Market sources say an impending lockdown in Tangshan in China — known as the steel city— has led to further volatility in prices.
+Global Times in a report mentioned that the largest steel-producing city in North China’s Hebei Province, had strict traffic controls and other curbs after new Covid-19 cases were reported there, resulting in many steelmakers and related businesses halting production and evaluating impact.

 - Comments will be moderated by The Hindu editorial team.